Mat-Gug/nlp-project/README.md

 The provided dataset is `spam_dataset.csv`.

 You can access the project by referring to the `Email Analysis Project.ipynb` notebook.<br>
-Additionally, `utils.py` houses custom functions utilized throughout the project, and `requirements.txt` can be employed to install the necessary dependencies in the project's virtual environment.
+Additionally, `utils.py` houses custom functions utilized throughout the project, and `requirements.txt` can be employed to install the necessary dependencies in the project's virtual environment (Python version: 3.9.0).
 Detailed instructions for setting up the virtual environment are provided below.

 ## Setting Up a Virtual Environment and Installing Dependencies